google/koladata/docs/cheatsheet.md

 d1.select_values(lambda v: v > 1) # [2]

 # Dicts are immutable by default, modification is done
-# by creating a new dict with updated key/values
+# by creating a new dict with the same ItemId and
+# updated key/values

 # Update a key/value
 d4 = d1.with_dict_update('c', 5)